Help! My toddler refuses to nap

 You and Baby are at the point where naps probably are going to keep dwindling, especially if you have a reluctant napper on your hands, but there are a few ways you can help encourage nap time to stick around a little while longer.

-• Flexibility: On the other hand, toddlers are in such states of constant growth that it is possible that your little one’s sleep needs are evolving.
-If he seems not to be tired enough for a nap at his usual time, he could be ready to transition to a shorter or later nap.
+- Flexibility: On the other hand, toddlers are in such states of constant growth that it is possible that your little one’s sleep needs are evolving.
+If they seem not to be tired enough for a nap at their usual time, they could be ready to transition to a shorter or later nap.

-• Atmosphere: Even toddlers who don’t nap need a little time to wind down.
-If you think it might help keep nap time from turning into a power struggle, converting that time into “quiet time,” and letting him take a picture book or soft toy to bed with him to rest with can give a lot of the same effects, and can sometimes even convince a reluctant napper to get a little sleep on the sly.
+- Atmosphere: Even toddlers who don’t nap need a little time to wind down.
+If you think it might help keep nap time from turning into a power struggle, converting that time into “quiet time,” and letting them take a picture book or soft toy to bed with them to rest with can give a lot of the same effects, and can sometimes even convince a reluctant napper to get a little sleep on the sly.

 Sources